 Natalie, Upsy Daisy Crafts

 - Website: www.upsydaisycraft.com/

 - Etsy Shop: www.etsy.com/uk/shop/upsydaisycraft

 I was drawn to Natalie’s work due to her source of inspiration: biscuits!
 Her work looked fantastic and I couldn’t help treat myself to a ceramic Jammie Dodger broach.
 I was very impressed with Natalie’s overall presentation, not only did her stall look brilliant she also has a great business card and website.

 Amanda had entered her work into the competition and it was an item I voted for!
-When travelling round the show I was drawn to her area as her work is very similar to my own, beautiful porcelain earrings and decorations, there was lots to choose from!
+When travelling around the show I was drawn to her area as her work is very similar to my own, beautiful porcelain earrings and decorations, there were lots to choose from!

 - Website: https://catrionaarchibald.wordpress.com/

 Catriona said she didn’t have to travel far, she’s local to Potfest in the Pens.
 Her ceramic vases caught my attention, being similar in style to some of my work.
 She uses brights and bold colours which were attention-grabbing, and she had a lot of great advice to offer around selling online and at shows.